Last updated on March 9th, 2021 at 11:58 pm

 - awl, drill or exacto knife

-- optional: plastic flowers with a hollow stem and a plastic lid with a raised rim that is about two inches larger in diameter than the container
+- optional: plastic flowers with a hollow stem and a take-out plastic lid with a raised rim that is about two inches larger in diameter than the container

 1. Make four holes in the container lid, using a paper punch, awl, knife or drill.
 These will be the hummingbird feeding ports.